モロッコ

 • 7:55

-• Private Car Transfer A driver will meet you at Mohammed V International Airport and head to Chefchaouen.
-(Approximately 5 hours)
+• Private car transfer A driver will meet you at Mohammed V International Airport and head to Chefchaouen.
+(About 5 hours)

-• Casablanca Tourism Casablanca, the largest city and economic center of Morocco, is a tourist destination where you can enjoy a unique urban landscape that combines Art Deco architecture and Islamic architecture.
-The Hassan II Mosque, standing by the sea, boasts the most magnificent beauty in Morocco and is also a valuable mosque that allows interior visits.
+• Casablanca sightseeing Casablanca, Morocco's largest city and economic center, offers a unique urban landscape where Art Deco and Islamic architecture coexist.
+The Hassan II Mosque, standing along the coast, is the most magnificent in Morocco and is valuable as a mosque that can be visited inside.

-In the old city (Medina), you can glimpse local life, while in the new city, you can feel the streets from the European colonial era.
-This city, where modernity and tradition intersect, is an attractive place both as a starting point for your journey and as a destination to experience urban culture.
+In the old city (medina), you can catch a glimpse of local life, while the new city reflects the streetscapes from the European colonial era.
+This city, where modernity and tradition intersect, is attractive both as a starting point for travel and as a destination to experience urban culture.

 • Attachment Image from Itinerary Row: 96487